Opulinks-Tech/OPL1000A1-SDK/Demo/OTA_WIFI/README.md

 1. OPL1000-Demo-ota-wifi-guide.pdf: Guide document of how to run this demo.
 2. http_server.exe:  PC program that provide http server function.
 3. opl1000_app_m3_ota_wifi.bin: M3 bin file that build from SDK\APS_PATCH\examples\system\ota_wifi example.
 4. opl1000_m0.bin: M0 bin file.
 It is needed when pack M3  bin and M0 bin file to a whole firmware.
-This file is copied from FW_Binary folder.
+This file is copied from FW_Pack folder.
 5. opl1000_ota_loader.bin: OPL1000 boot agant bin file.
 It is used when creating OTA format image file.
-This file is copied from FW_Binary folder.
+This file is copied from FW_Pack folder.
 6. opl1000_ota.bin: OTA upgrade example image file.
 It shall be placed under the folder where http_server.exe locates.
 7. PatchData.txt: Pack script file.